drgroot/nodejsmq/README.md

  * `consume_function` Handle recieved messages
  * `options` Consumption object

 Listens on specified queue.
 Callback function used to handle messages recieved.
-Should return a promise with results (scalar or array).
-This will be sent to the reciever (if there is one).
-Messages will be `acked` on success.
-Returning `null` will `nack` the message and will not be requeued.
-Rejects will be caught and message will be `acked`, response will contain error message.
+Consume function takes message as first parameter and chanel as the second parameter.

 Options accepts the following parameters: